skyvers/skyve/README.md

 These instructions assume the use of Eclipse with the JBoss Server Tools plugin installed, and Wildfly as the application server.

 ### Overview
+(Note - these steps are demonstrated in detail in the video on the help-tab of the Skyve project creator or here - https://youtu.be/jcwk6pFnErg)
 1. Use the Project Creator to create a new Skyve project download and receive the link to the file via email.
 2. Import the project as a maven project and run the Generate Domain run configuration.
-3. Configure your application server security domain, create an empty database, and deploy your application.
+3. Configure your application instance properties `.json` file and data source `-ds.xml` files and place them into the Wildfly deployment folder.
+In the `.json` settings file, you will need to (at a minimum) specify the location for Skyve to store 'content' and specify an environment identifier string to be able to get it with a bootstrap credential (also specified in the `.json` file)
 4. Sign into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.

 ### Detailed Instructions